gdevic/Z80Explorer/README.md

 Download from the [GitHub releases page](https://github.com/gdevic/Z80Explorer/releases).
 Builds are available for Windows, macOS, and Linux (glibc 2.35+).

-On Linux, you may need the XCB cursor library:

-    sudo apt install libxcb-cursor0

 ## Building from source

 Requires Qt 6.9+ and a C++17 compiler.
 Either build system works: `Z80Explorer.pro` (qmake) or `CMakeLists.txt` (CMake).
 The simplest path is to open one of these in Qt Creator and pick the *Release* kit.